hylo-lang/specification/spec.md

 2. The significand of a decimal floating-point literal the __decimal-fractional-constant__ or the __decimal-literal__ preceding the __exponent__.
 The significand of a hexadecimal floating-point literal is the __hexadecimal-fractional-constant__ or the __hexadecimal-literal__.
 In the significand, the digits and optional period are interpreted as a base `N` real number `s`, where `N` is 10 for a decimal floating-point literal and 16 for a hexadecimal floating-point literal, ignoring all occurrences of `_`.
 If __exponent__ or __binary-exponent__ is present, the exponent `e` of the floating-point-literal is the result of interpreting the sequence of an optional `sign` and the digits as a base 10 integer.
 Otherwise, the exponent `e` is 0.
 The scaled value of the literal is `s × 10e` for a decimal floating-point literal and `s × 2e` for a hexadecimal floating-point literal.

-3. The default inferred type of an integer literal is the Val standard library `Double`, which represents a 64-bit floating point number.
+3. The default inferred type of an floating point literal is the Val standard library `Double`, which represents a 64-bit floating point number.
 If the interpreted value of a floating-point literal is not in the range of representable values for its type, the program is ill-formed.
 Otherwise, the value of a floating-point literal is the interpreted value if representable, else the larger or smaller representable value nearest the interpreted value, chosen in an implementation-defined manner.

 #### Character literals